lizzybrooks/python-possible/1-the-command-line.md

 ```
 echo hi
 ```
-No, actually make the computer say hi.(Make sure your speakers are on for this one).
+No, actually make the computer say hi.
+(Make sure your speakers are on for this one).
+This one doesn't work natively on Windows, sorry.

 ```
 say hi your name! how are you doing today?